 Search engine dominance is a focused marketing effort designed to occupy multiple positions on page one for relevant high-value searches, regardless of where someone is on the path to purchase.
 Holding multiple positions on page one of a search means you can maximize quality website traffic and gain a competitive advantage.
 For example, if you occupy two spots on page one, prospects are 50% more likely to become customers.

 Different businesses, based on what they are selling, will have different strategies to achieve search engine dominance.
-Each approach is centered around a different path to purchase customers take in their decision-making journey.
+Each approach revolves around a different path to purchase customers take in their decision-making journey.

 Fast path to purchase

 If you offer services that solve problems for people who need immediate help, you will base your strategy on the fast path to purchase.
 With the fast path to purchase, 75% of conversions involve a single interaction in a search, and 86% of conversions happen the same day.
 Customers on the fast path to purchase need service now and are ready to make a quick decision.